jbhovell/rental-shop/README.md

 # rental-shop

 the api runs on port 3001
-the client runs on pot 3002
+the client runs on port 3002

-todo list in the source code
+run api and client on different ports of the same ec2 instance?

+ec2 or aws gateway + lambda  for api??